CESNET/eInfra-docs/docs.it4i/storage/project-storage.md

 ### Project Quotas

-The PROJECT storage enforces limits (quotas) on projects' usage (used capacity and allocated inodes).
+The PROJECT storage enforces quotas on projects' usage (used capacity and allocated inodes).
 Default quotas for capacity and amount of inodes per project are set by IT4Innovations.

 | Project default quota |        |